 October may seem far away to you — but not to the editors at Food Network Magazine.
 They’re on a mission to find out how America does Halloween.
 In the last poll, you voted on your preferred sweets.
 Now it’s time to share your two cents on trick-or-treating and answer more candy questions, including one about your favorite retro candy.

 All Posts In Food Network Magazine

 Each month, thousands of Food Network Magazine readers submit clever names for the back page’s Name This Dish contest.
-Previous dishes include coconut fried chicken (winning name: “Hawaii Fried-O“), a stacked salad (“Produce Stand“) and a steak sandwich (“Kraut Pleaser“).
-In the January/February 2014 issue, we asked readers to dream up names for these savory muffins (pictured above).
+Previous dishes include a steak sandwich (“Kraut Pleaser“), savory muffins (“Thyme Savors“) and a Santa ice cream treat (“Brrrr Humbug!“).
+In the January/February 2014 issue, we asked readers to dream up names for this rolled crepe (pictured above).
 Some of our favorites were: